 Division Manager - Industrial Minerals & Carbon & Chemicals

-Kerry has 28 years’ experience in analysing a wide range of industrial minerals and metals markets and has written nearly 30 Roskill reports.
+Kerry has 30 years’ experience in analysing a wide range of industrial minerals and metals markets and has written more than 30 Roskill reports.
 She graduated in 1987 with a BSc (Hons) in Chemistry from King’s College, London University and her postgraduate degree in Pollution Chemistry is from Liverpool University.

 She began her career with Roskill in 1987 before moving to Europe’s largest downstream petrochemicals consultancy, where she specialised in plastics industry research.
 She returned to Roskill in 2011 and was promoted to Manager – Carbon & Chemicals in 2013.
 In addition to managing Roskill’s carbon and chemicals division, Kerry is a recognised authority in the global downstream petrochemicals industries.
 She is a frequent speaker at international conferences and has been quoted in the Financial Times, Chicago Tribune, New York Times and in a range of industry publications.

 Division Manager – Roskill Pariser Steel Alloys

 Jack graduated from University College London in 2008 with an MA in Political Science.
 He is currently undertaking a PhD at the University of Cambridge where his research explores the processes and behaviours that shape critical materials supply chains with a focus on the cobalt sector.

 Division Manager – Battery & Technology Materials